tresanotfound/Gossipia/readme.md

 - Member 3:  Anna Michael -  Cochin University College of Engineering Kuttanad,CUSAT

 ### Project Description
-A fun, pointless app where users can submit gossips as an anonymous one or as a verified one.
+Gossipia is a fun and pointless online platform where users can anonymously share and discover juicy gossip, scandals, and rumors.
-It gets stored forever, creating an unchangeable “gossip chain.”
-It’s completely decentralized and doesn’t verify or fact-check anything—just a way to immortalize random, trivial rumors...
+It gets stored forever, creating an unchangeable “gossip chain".
+Explore unfiltered submissions, indulge in the latest scoops, and join the conversation.
+No holds barred, no secrets kept.
+Dive into the wild world of gossip.
+It's just a way to immortalize random, trivial rumors...

 ### The Problem (that doesn't exist)
-[What ridiculous problem are you solving?]
+Gossip withdrawal symptoms due to lack of juicy, unverified, and potentially scandalous information

 ### The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]
+- If an anonymous user shares a gossip with a secret code just like a password then he/she can delete it just by using that password
+- Submit anonymous gossip (because secrets are too mainstream)
+- Unfiltered, uncensored, and utterly unverified (you've been warned)

 ## Technical Details
-### Technologies/Components Used
+### Technologies Used
-For Software:
-- [Languages used]
-- [Frameworks used]
-- [Libraries used]
-- [Tools used]

-For Hardware:
-- [List main components]
+Software Project:
+- Languages used - Javascript
-- [List specifications]
+- Frameworks used
-- [List tools required]
+           - Frontend - Next js
+           - Backend - Express
+- Libraries used - Tailwind CSS, Mongoose (Mongo DB)
+- Tools used - Docker(for containerization), Nodemon

 ### Implementation
-For Software:
+Software:

 # Installation
-[commands]
+Commands to be used
+- Frontend
+  cd gossipia-frontend
+  npm install
+  npm run dev
+- Backend
+  cd server
+  yarn install
+  docker-compose up --build

 # Run
-[commands]
+Commands to be used
+- Frontend
+  cd gossipia-frontend
+  npm install
+  npm run dev
+- Backend
+  cd server
+  yarn install
+  docker-compose up --build

 ### Project Documentation
 For Software:

 # Screenshots (Add at least 3)
 ![Screenshot1](Add screenshot 1 here with proper name)